 1. Boston By Bike: Voted one of the most bike-friendly cities by Bicycling magazine, Boston takes full advantage of its interconnected streetways and bike-happy residents to maintain safe paths for cyclists and encourage more city-wide events.
-The newly launched Hubway bike-sharing system is a great affordable option for tootling around town and will get you ready for New York’s own Citi Bike Share in May. ($5/casual 24-hour period.).
+The Bluebikes system is a great affordable option for exploring the town on a weekend getaway. ($6/casual 24-hour period.).

-4. Boston Brew Tours: Lager lovers can hit the Samuel Adams Brewery (30 Germania St.), which offers daily tours and tastings with a $2 suggested donation.
+4. Boston Brew Tours: Lager lovers can hit the Samuel Adams Brewery (30 Germania St.), which offers daily tours and tastings which range between $10-$60.
 Or visit the Harpoon Brewery (306 Northern Ave.) on weekdays for a complimentary tasting of freshly-brewed Harpoon and UFO beers, and a learning session on the company’s history and its brewing process.
-(A weekend visit to Harpoon will run you $5) Mark your calendars for the Boston Bacon and Beer Festival on May 4.
+(A weekend visit to Harpoon will run you $5).

 How to get there: Consult oM’s public transit guide to Boston.